SimonJMurphy/Project-Dynamite/README.md

 ### Appender

 Appender is designed to combine consecutive raw data files into a single data file, before conversion.
-This removes some systematic errors from converting the files first, and appending them afterwards.
+This removes some systematic errors from converting the files first, then appending them afterwards.
 The files to be appended must have the same kic\_number, and are assumed to be adjacent in time.
 They are sorted by season before appending.
+Note that converted files are easily appended using the concatenating command in terminal: cat FileA FileB

 Since the comments of unconverted files contain information about the kic\_number and the season, appender reinserts these into the first two lines of the appended data.
 These are written in as comments (lines start with '#'), looking like they would in files that have not been appended.
 Therefore, convertor will work as it does on non-appended files.
 The season will be written as a range, in the form {first season}-{final season}, and this is reflected in the output filename.